-We provide software (see Fig.~\ref{fig:softwareImage}) that presents the three hypothesised models of the Maxentius mausoleum.
-The software provides a Virtual Reality environment, implemented with Unity C\# and built to be used with an Oculus Quest 3 or Valve Index.
-Inside the immersive environment, the user will start in front of the stairway of Maxentius A. The user can move around, using the continuous movement metaphor and can snap-turn or move around freely, depending on the physical space available around them.
-When starting the software, in front of the user is a small panel with three buttons to switch between the three reconstruction models and a toggle to turn on or off a colouring akin to the extended matrix by Demetrescu et al. The buttons can be touched by the user with their hands.
-When the user touches one of the buttons, the presented model will switch, and the user will get haptic feedback.
+We provide software (see Fig.~\ref{fig:softwareImage}) that presents the three hypothesized models of the Mausoleum of Maxentius.
+The software provides a VR environment, implemented with Unity C\# and built to be used with an Oculus Quest 3 or Valve Index.
+We chose VR as it represents an s3D environment with head-tracking, which allows for improved spatial judgment.
+Inside the immersive environment, the user will start in front of the Maxentius A stairway.
+The user can move around, using the continuous movement metaphor, and can snap-turn to rotate.